sunknudsen/transpile-md-to-json/README.md

 # transpile-md-to-json

-## Transpile markdown files to a single JSON file
+## Transpile multiple markdown files to a single JSON file.

 This project was developed to transpile all markdown files in a given folder (recursively) to a single JSON file which can be imported in [React](https://reactjs.org/) and fed to [markdown-to-jsx](https://www.npmjs.com/package/markdown-to-jsx).